 A Swedish study shows because dog owners are less likely to suffer from a cardiovascular disease they live longer.

 The study at Uppsala University in Sweden analyzed 12 years of health records for the 3.4 million people in that country.
-Results were published in Scientific Reports.
+Scientific Reports published the results.

 Science says: Reduce blood pressure